aragon/gov-ui-kit/README.md

 ## License

-The Aragon Governance UI Kit is released under the [GPL-V3 License](./LICENSE).
+The Governance UI Kit is released under the [GPL-V3 License](./LICENSE).

 ---